How To Keep Warm (Without Overheating) On Cold Winter Nights

 Insulating vs. Temperature-Regulating Materials

-Adding more or thicker layers to your bedding may sound like a simple and obvious solution to winter chills, but it will only trigger the cycle described above.
+Adding more or thicker layers to your fall blankets and bedding may sound like a simple and obvious solution to winter chills, but it will only trigger the cycle described above.
 Instead of grabbing extra throw blankets or buying heavy flannel sheets, opt for temperature-regulating materials like bamboo, eucalyptus, linen, or lightweight cotton.

 The key to winter warmth without overheating or sweating is temperature-regulating bedding.